Jessica Jones season 2: Release

 The second season of Jessica Jones was released on March 8, 2018, to coincide with International Women's Day, on the streaming service Netflix worldwide, in Ultra HD 4K and high-dynamic-range video.
-The season, along with the additional Jessica Jones seasons and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
+The season, along with the additional Jessica Jones seasons and the other Marvel's Netflix television series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 The season became available on Disney+ in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand on March 16, ahead of its debut in Disney+'s other markets by the end of 2022.